AbstractXan/abstractxan/src/website.md

     # Home
 ## About
 ### Me
 <p> <img class='thumbnail' style='width:200px' src='https://pbs.twimg.com/profile_images/1136164853003849729/FFFdBGmk_400x400.png'> </p><p>Hello, I'm Priyansh Sangule, 4th year Computer Science and Engineering student at <a href='https://www.iittp.ac.in'>IIT Tirupati</a>.
 [Resume](../media/Priyansh_Sangule_Resume.pdf)

-I'm a heighly motivated individual who likes to tackle problems and tinker with latest technology.
-I love automatic repetitive things- I'm always look for scriptiing tasks.
-I love to curate information- my main inspiration for this website.
-I like art and design principles- thus I post about my artwork here.
-I like to read interesting codebases in my free time and do not hesitate to build my own tools if need be.
-I play games in my leisure.
-I love to code in C++.
+I'm an extremely motivated individual who likes to tackle problems and tinker with the latest technology.

-Currently I manage Mizi, the Static Site Generator which helped build this website.
-My future plans include improving Mizi, creating a flatfile wiki generator (Mori) and build my own time tracker.
+Currently, I manage Mizi, the Static Site Generator which helped build this website.
+My plans include improving Mizi, creating a flat-file wiki generator (Mori), and build my time tracker.

-I have an insatiable thirst for knowledge for improving my knowledge base and using it to improve my approach to problems.
+I have an insatiable thirst for knowledge and using it to improve my approach to problems.
 I am always fascinated by the ocean of unexplored knowledge that lies beyond and constantly push myself to explore more.
-I am very glad to have known individuals who keep inspiring me everyday to learn and create something new and exciting everyday.
+I am very glad to be surrounded by amazing individuals who keep inspiring me to learn and create something new and exciting every day.

-Various things that intrigue me are : Data Structures and their usage, Named Data Networking, Machine/Deep Learning, Writing better quality code, Game Development.
+Various things that intrigue me are data structures and their usage, Named Data Networking(NDN), Machine/Deep Learning, better quality code practices, Game Development, C++, Gaming.
 </p>

 ### Goal
 Further advance the fields of science and arts.
 Creating low level simple and sharp softwares that help people create and inspire others.

+## Website
+This website is being built as an attempt to share ideas and technology, log activities and curate resources for future references.

+My requirement for a knowledge base lead to the creation for this website as a library, which I curate for my own purposes.
+My requirement for tracking my progress has led to various activity logs on this website.
+My love for design and art could be seen in various artwork.

 ### Contribute
 <p>Website is still under development.